What to do if you’re being bullied

 You’re safer in a group, so hang out with other people when you can.
 If you’re by yourself and worried about being hassled or feel threatened, be aware of places nearby where there’ll be other people.

 Sometimes no matter how you or other people try to resolve a bullying situation, there might be no real solution other than to move school or change your job.
 This can seems like a massive deal, but sometimes making a fresh start is actually the simplest way forward.

 This isn’t always a possibility and it’s not the first option.
-But, when it’s the right thing to do it can actually be the best decision you ever make.
+When it’s the right thing to do it can actually be the best decision you ever make.
 You’re not giving up up, just moving on.

 More information and places that can help

 There’s loads of information out there on bullying.
 Worldwide there are projects and campaigns to try and deal with it, which will show you how common it is.
 Checking these out can be great ways to get some help yourself.

 So many people can feel the same way you do, and know that bullying is a really serious issue we all need to do something about.
 Start with the helpful sites below.